 "How much will you charge?" he asked.
 House calls are time consuming and the charges of $50 may be affordable.

 "It's a deal," Gary called back.
-He was a close friend of the expatriate.
+He was a close friend of the lady.
 Hence the pictures below for Singapore dog owners.

 She got her dog wheel chairs from www.k9carts.com.
 However, the management of the paralysed dog is very important.
 The owner is aware of the problems of urinary stasis and expressed the urine out of the bladder daily direct into the toilet bowl.
 She held the dog firmly and massaged the bladder.
 Urine flowed into the toilet bowl.
 I was impressed as I had not thought of this method to advise other owners.
 "People may laugh at me," she said.